 This is important.
 The time it takes to manage a successful real estate investment is greater than anyone realizes.
 Time has an impact on your current job and your family.
 Most successful real estate investors are all full-time.
 You have a much lower chance of success if you are doing this on the side.

 Investing in real estate is great.
 The opportunity for profit combined with other ancillary benefits make it attractive.
 However, before you get involved, please consider my advice.

 Do you have additional questions about being a real estate investor?
-Fill out the form below, and of our licensed Mortgage Loan Originators will be in touch.
+Fill out the form below, and schedule time with one our licensed Mortgage Advisors today.

 I am a Christian, husband, dad, business owner, loan originator, insurance agent, sports enthusiast, big Cubs fan, servant, and more.
 I am a native of Arizona that grew up on a dairy farm in Buckeye.
 I attended Arizona Christian University majoring in Business Administration and Christian Ministries.